ChrisKlug/web-dev-workshop/labs/lab10/lab10.md

 ### Connecting the 2 projects

 Currently, there is no reference from the web project to the products API in the Aspire AppModel.
-And because of this, the __https://products__ address will fail.
+Because of this, the __https://products__ address will fail.

-There are 2 things you need to do to fix this...
-The first one being to add the reference between the 2 resources.
+There are two things you need to do to fix this...
+The first is to add the reference between the two resources.

 Open up the __AppHost.cs__ file in the __WebDevWorkshop.AppHost__ project.

-Start by making sure that the creation of the __webdevworkshop-services-products__ resource, is placed before the creation of the __webdevworkshop-web__ project.
+Start by making sure that the creation of the __webdevworkshop-services-products__ resource is placed before the creation of the __webdevworkshop-web__ project.

 ```csharp
 builder.AddProject<Projects.WebDevWorkshop_Services_Products>("webdevworkshop-services-products")